vipul79321/CP_Codes/operating-system/virtual-memory.md

 * Rather than accessing data files directly via the file system with every file access, data files can be paged into memory the same as process files, resulting in much faster accesses ( except of course when page-faults occur. ) This is known as **memory-mapping a file.**

-**NOTE**
+>**Note**
-* File writes are made to the memory page frames, and are not immediately written out to disk.
+>* File writes are made to the memory page frames, and are not immediately written out to disk.
 They are written to disk during flush system call or so
-* Memory-mapped files can be easily shared among processes by simply adding entry for that in process's page table
+>* Memory-mapped files can be easily shared among processes by simply adding entry for that in process's page table

 ---